qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 your own `./base_YOUR_KEYMAP.c` file.
 See near the top of an existing `./base_....c` file for clues.
 `_ACC` in particular is a layer meant to augment a keymap with special characters for a given language/layout in the base layer(s).
+Perhaps you want to redefine it, for example.

 Example: Having done the above points ① ➡ ④ for a `./base_YOUR_KEYMAP.c` file.
-Re-arrange keys on `_ACC` to suit ...
+Let's say you re-arranged keys on `_ACC` to suit ...
 French.

      ⑦ In your `./base_YOUR_KEYMAP.c`:
        #define `BASESFILE_LAYER_ACC`